 The current webpage is designed to make additional research available concerning how certain fruits can enhance the treatment effects of radiotherapy.
 These are fruits with significant levels of compounds that act as radiosensitizers.
-Below are links to studies relating to the beneficial fruits listed in Foods to eat and avoid during radiation treatment.
+At the bottom of this webpage are links to studies relating to the beneficial fruits listed in Foods to eat and avoid during radiation treatment.

 Fruit consumption heightens the cytotoxic effects of radiotherapy on breast cancer cells without harming normal cells through the actions of various phytonutrients, among them: